Momentum transport of chiral modes in a thermal QCD medium: Quasiparticle Model for Partons

-where $S^{-1}(P)$ is bare inverse propagator and $\Sigma(P)$ is the quark self energy.
-So, to calculate the effective quark propagator in presence of magnetic field at finite temperature we need to evaluate the quark self energy as shown in Fig.\eqref{self_quark}.
+where $\slashed{P}=\gamma^{\mu}P_{\mu}$, $P$ is the momentum of external quark line, $S^{-1}(P)$ is bare inverse propagator and $\Sigma(P)$ is the quark self energy shown in Fig. \eqref{self_quark}.
+So, to calculate the effective quark propagator in presence of magnetic field at finite temperature we need to evaluate the quark self energy.